mvedie/formation/readme.md

 * Add a new Manager to work the new table(s) (according to the Framework manager name nomenclature).
 * Update your ConnexionController code.

+# 3 - CSS : Fix the CSS error when text is too long.
+* Try to enter a very long text in title and text of a News and observe the result.
+(Long text without space)
+* Fix visual problem by adding somes CSS rules.